Publicity of criminal antecedents of candidates during electioneering: EC makes norms stringent | Politics

 Ahead of Bihar polls, the Election Commission on Friday made the norms of publicity of criminal antecedents of candidates stringent by putting a timeline on when such advertisements should be published and broadcast during electioneering.
 In October, 2018, the Election Commission (EC) had issued directions making it compulsory for candidates contesting elections and the parties fielding them to advertise their criminal antecedents in TV and newspapers at least three times during electioneering.

 Candidates contesting the upcoming Bihar elections as well as those fighting 64 assembly bypolls and one Lok Sabha by-election in the coming days, will have to adhere to the new timeline while advertising their criminal antecedents.
-PTI NAB SRY
+Following Supreme Court directions in February this year, the Election Commission had in March asked political parties to justify why they chose candidates with criminal history to contest elections, by filling up a form.

+The parties thus have to now fill up a form to explain the reasons.

 - READ MORE ON: